j-a-y-h/react-uniformed/README.md

 <input name="name" ref={changeRef} />
 ```

-`useSettersAsRefEventHandler` is generally only needed for larger forms or larger React trees.
-In addition to the `useSettersAsRefEventHandler`, **react-uniformed** as supports validation maps.
+`useSettersAsRefEventHandler` is generally only needed for larger forms or larger React VDOMs.
+In addition to the `useSettersAsRefEventHandler`, **react-uniformed** also supports validation maps.
 Validation maps allows you to only validate the input that changed using `validateByName`.
-There is several ways to accomplish this...
+There are several ways to accomplish this...

 ```javascript
 const {validateByName, errors} = useForm({